CBeck96/AOO_Dementia/README.md

 Data for this study os property of Statistic Denmark and the Danish Health Data Authority.
 The data are available from the authorities, but restrictions apply.

-## Analysis

-File with computations of pseudo observations

-Risk regression models

-Computing linear model with splines

-This is done similar in both scenarios, therefore the code is fairly similar and therefore will only be one example of the code.

 ## Math

 Lets define $A$ as the maximum age of the participants.
 In this paper we have set $A=8$.
 Further let $Ã$ denote the median age of onset.